by Texas Homesteader ~

 *contains affiliate link

 Recently a sweet friend gifted us some delightful cheeses.
 Oh there was smoked cheddar, jalapeno, gouda and MORE!
 I used lots of that delicious cheese in my cooking.
-I’ll admit my Enchilada Casserole was AMAZING with shredded jalapeno muenster was delicious.
+I’ll admit my Enchilada Casserole was AMAZING with shredded jalapeno muenster.
 And it was a hit when I used it in my jalapeno/cheese sandwich bread too!

 But RancherMan & I also wanted to enjoy slices of that amazing cheese on crackers.
 Y’all know I like to make these things myself as opposed to going out to buy it.
 I found a recipe online for rosemary crackers made with olive oil & garlic.
 YUM!
 I have that amazing rosemary bush right outside my door and I’ve ALWAYS got olive oil.
 Let’s give ‘er a go!

 As I was looking around online for a cracker recipe I found this one at Wishful Chef.
 It looked easy enough.
 And as I mention before, I love rosemary and have all I could possibly harvest just outside my door.
 So I sat out to make them.

 Mixing Up My Rosemary Crackers